rae-ralston/Interview-prep/knowlege/FrontEndQuestions.md

 #### JS Questions:

 * Explain event delegation
-* Explain how `this` works in JavaScript
+* **Explain how `this` works in JavaScript**
+  - This refers to the current scope.
+The context of `this` can be passed with `.bind` or with `=>`
-* Explain how prototypal inheritance works
+* **Explain how prototypal inheritance works**
+  - prototypal inheritance: all prototypes are objects in js. inheritance means that it inherits the characteristics of the thing it's being created from. for example when you create new children from a parent class.
-* What do you think of AMD vs CommonJS?
+* **What do you think of AMD vs CommonJS?**
+  -
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?